 State Target: 6.7 percent

 What Is Being Done?In an effort to reduce the low birth weight rate, emphasis has been placed on promoting preconception health to encourage women to be at optimal health at the time of conception as chronic health conditions, physical, emotional, and behavioral health issues can have a strong impact on the developing fetus.
-Chronic maternal disease such as hypertension and diabetes should be diagnosed and optimally managed prior to conception.
-In addition, work is ongoing to promote optimal weight in women of reproductive age prior to pregnancy as both maternal underweight and obesity are associated with low birth weight infants.
-Efforts are also underway to promote optimal pregnancy spacing as short interpregnancy intervals (< 18 months) that are associated with low birth weight infants.
-Programs to reduce tobacco use during pregnancy have been developed and are being implemented in many local health departments.
+Chronic maternal diseases such as hypertension and diabetes should be diagnosed and optimally managed prior to conception.
+Optimal weight in women of reproductive age prior to pregnancy should be encouraged as both maternal underweight and obesity are associated with low birth weight infants.
+Promotion of optimal pregnancy spacing is also important as short interpregnancy intervals (< 18 months) are associated with low birth weight infants.
+Programs to reduce tobacco use during pregnancy have been developed and are being implemented in many Utah local health departments.
 The Utah Department of Health has implemented the "Power Your Life" campaign to reach women of reproductive age about the importance of being healthy prior to pregnancy to improve outcomes.
 The centerpiece of the campaign is the Power Your Life website at [http://poweryourlife.org/].

 Women are also encouraged to seek early and continuous care throughout their pregnancies and to achieve an adequate weight gain during pregnancy.
 All women should receive a thorough formal risk assessment at their initial prenatal visit, with updates throughout pregnancy to identify risk factors for low birth weight and develop appropriate interventions, if needed.
-Additionally, all women should be educated regarding the danger signs of pregnancy and the importance of fetal kick counts to facilitate early recognition of problems to permit earlier intervention, thereby improving pregnancy outcomes.
-Standards for assisted reproductive technology should be adhered to in order to reduce the frequency of higher order multiple pregnancies and to assure optimal outcomes.
-Women should be at optimal health and be low risk before undergoing infertility treatment.
-Pregnant women also need appropriate referrals to services such as Women, Infant and Childrens (WIC), and nutritional and psychosocial counseling for at risk women.
+Additionally, all women should be educated regarding the urgent maternal warning signs and the importance of fetal kick counts to facilitate early recognition of problems to permit earlier intervention, thereby improving pregnancy outcomes.
+Standards for assisted reproductive technology should be adhered to in order to reduce the frequency of higher-order multiple pregnancies and to assure optimal outcomes.
+Women should be at optimal health and be at low risk before undergoing infertility treatment.
+Pregnant women also need appropriate referrals to services such as Women, Infant and Children's (WIC), and nutritional and psychosocial counseling for at-risk women.